mennamohsensaad/Robotic-Body/Report.md

-## implementations
+### implementations

 ###  1-for Full Body
+  it consists of : head , trunk , 2arms , 2leges , 2foots and fingers.
-  it consists of head,trunk,2arms,2leges,2foots and fingers.Each of all just a cube so,first i draw the trunk and head above it  and localized them 0 then i put each one of them in a seperated matrix started with push and ends with pop.
+  Each of all just a cube so,first i draw the trunk and head above it  and localized them,then i put each one of them in a seperated matrix started with push and ends with pop.

 for example :
 ```